RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/Symposium 2024 review/reply-to-jlf-review.md

-I think the final version refers to it (not sure about the version you have commented): it appears that recent versions of Java store Unicode strings as ISO-8859-1 when all codepoints are < "FF"X. This means that the notion of "internal representation" does no longer make sense (or varies according to whether a string contains a single codepoint >= "100"X, which is ridiculous), as it is the remnant of a situation which is no longer true: when strings were manageable by a simple adlen pair, and were composed of bytes.
+I think the final version refers to it (not sure about the version you have commented): it appears that recent versions of Java store Unicode strings as ISO-8859-1 when all codepoints are < "FF"X. This means that the notion of "internal representation" does no longer make sense (or varies according to whether a string contains a single codepoint >= "100"X, which is ridiculous), as it is the remnant of a situation which is no longer true: when strings were manageable by a simple adlen pair and a chunk of bytes.

 (Ibid.)
 >Hum… Don’t you have another BIF that convert to  a target encoding?